 In terms of content, her collages deal with topics such as the past, longing for the past, diversity of society, consumer society as well as gender resp. the role of the woman.
 With her collages, Ximena Lama wants to sensitize the viewer and introduce him to a confrontation with our world today.
 The various cultural influences of her personal background are also noticeable in her collages: The encounter with the Arab culture in Lama's earliest childhood - her paternal grandparents, of whom she was often visiting - are Palestinians - and her Latin American roots as well as the influences of the European Culture are clearly noticeable in their pictures.

-"My art wanders between the then and the now, seeking unification through the continuity of the image and stops to focus on detail.
+... my art wanders between the then and the now, seeking unification through the continuity of the image and stops to focus on detail.
+It represents a subjective reality of society, of human behavior and its environment; a reality that is subject to consciousness.
+And this emotion materializes through the plane and the volume, the paper and the stoneware.

-It represents aspects of society, human behavior and its environment; a representation that goes hand in hand with consciousness.
-And this emotion materializes through the plane and the volume, the paper and clay.Part of her artistic process is to be inspired by the beauty of the material: it’s color, texture and shape.
-Women inspire her as well as contrast and poetry.
-In this way, her works points the viewer towards new worlds, worlds that are not very distant because finally we are all part of them"
+I am inspired by the beauty of the material: its color, texture and shape.
+Women inspire me as well as contrast and poetry.
+In this way, my works points the viewer towards new worlds, worlds that are not very distant because finally we are all part of them.

 1980 in Bolivien geboren, aufgewachsen in Santiago de Chile